particle-iot/sparkjs/README.md

-sparkjs
+SparkJS: A Javascript library for Spark devices
 =======

 SparkJS is a library for interacting with your cores and the Spark Cloud.
 It uses node.js and can run on Windows, Mac OS X, and Linux fairly easily.
+It can also run in the browser without node.js.
 It's also open source so you can edit, change or even send in pull requests if you want to share!

 ## Documentation